 - Unemployment benefits may last for up to 26 weeks.
 See Benefits.

 - Pennsylvania has specific notice, posting and recordkeeping requirements related to unemployment insurance.
-See Notice and Posting Requirements; Recordkeeping.
+See Notice and Posting Requirements; Recordkeeping Requirements.

 - Pennsylvania has a Shared-Work Program, which allows employers the opportunity to avoid layoffs when confronted by a temporary decline in business.
 See Shared-Work Program.